 Today, I want to share those recipes with you.

-All of them are healthy, filling and very, very tasty, which should take the sting out of isolation.
+All of them are filling and delicious which should take the sting out of isolation.
 I am not including any recipes that call for fresh veggies (except potatoes, sweet potatoes or cabbage).
 In the few recipes where a veggie or fresh herb garnish is called for, you can make do with frozen or canned veggies or without, and with a dry herb.

 I also have a pantry list for you, but before that, here are some ideas for making this time more food-friendly than you thought it would be: